 But with big data, you can gather all kinds of information about your learners, including their interests and demographics, the types of technology they prefer, and even how long their attention spans are.
 Comparing this information to their performance in the course can help you hone in on who your audience is and what they need to learn most effectively.

 2. Create a more cost-effective development process.

-The course-development process is slowed by design decisions that sometimes have to be made in the dark: what type of activities will our learners respond to?
+is slowed by design decisions that sometimes have to be made in the dark: what type of activities will our learners respond to?
 What kinds of content keep them engaged?
 How long can we hold their attention on this particular topic?

 Big data sets can begin to formulate reliable answers to these questions ahead of time, cutting down on guesswork and saving designers a chunk of time (and companies money).

 3. Develop personalized lessons that speak to each learner.

 There’s a growing body of research that shows the benefits of personalized and adaptive eLearning: learners recall more content when they are challenged appropriately, and they are more engaged when the learning is tailored for their answers and preferences.
 Big data can form a picture of particular learners and better enable developers to create learning scenarios that speak to them.